Josh Mathews: Commentator (2006–2014)

 Mathews was the play-by-play commentator of Saturday Morning Slam throughout the show's 2012–2013 run.
 He was also a commentator of Main Event.
 On September 27, 2013, he started as commentator of Superstars with Tom Phillips.
 On October 18, 2013 episode of SmackDown, Alberto Del Rio attacked Mathews while threatening John Cena about what he was going to do to him in Hell in a Cell.
-On June 25, 2014, Mathews was released from WWE.
+On June 25, 2014, Mathews was released from WWE ending his 13-year tenure with the company.

 Total Nonstop Action Impact Wrestling (2014–2025)

 Mathews (right) commentating with D'Angelo Dinero in October 2015.

-After being released from WWE, it was reported that Lomberger had signed with Total Nonstop Action Wrestling (TNA) to work in their offices in Nashville.
+After being released from WWE, it was reported that Mathews had signed with Total Nonstop Action Wrestling (TNA) to work in their offices in Nashville.
 Throughout November and December, Mathews appeared in episodes of #ImWithSpud on TNA's YouTube channel.
 In December 2014, TNA confirmed that Mathews would take Mike Tenay's place.
 In January 2015, Mathews was the lead announcer of Impact!
 (TV series) alongside Taz.
 On June 3, 2015, D'Angelo Dinero officially joined Mathews as his broadcast partner for TNA Wrestling.

 On the March 2, 2017 episode of Impact Wrestling, Mathews turned heel that night when he began favoring heel wrestlers over face wrestlers.
 He continuously praised himself, and he argued with D'Angelo Dinero throughout the broadcast.
 In April, Mathews had a series of arguments with Jeremy Borash and the two started a heated rivalry, which seemed to culminate in a match where Mathews and Borash formed teams of four wrestlers to compete against each other, with the team Mathews created ending up on the losing side, meaning he would no longer be lead-commentator.
 However, on April 21, Mathews returned to ringside accompanying Ethan Carter III, and joined Borash and Dinero, providing commentary, again belittling the wrestlers who the fans cheered for.
 At Slammiversary XV, Mathews teamed with Scott Steiner against Jeremy Borash and Joseph Park in a losing effort.
 On January 13, 2018, Matt Sydal turned heel and gifted his Impact Grand Championship to Mathews, only for Sydal to drop the belt to Austin Aries while defending it on Mathews' behalf.
 Following this, Mathews' heel commentator status was phased out.

 Mathews ceased to be TNA's main play-by-play announcer following 2021 Hard To Kill, though he still occasionally filled in at shows when new lead Matt Striker was unavailable.

 On February 12, 2025, it was reported that Mathews had parted ways with TNA ending his decade-long tenure with the company.